Joie Aire Twin Review

 Final Verdict on the Joie Aire Twin Buggy

 Overall I would recommend this buggy.
 I think for its price it is great and it totally does the job.
 If I were buying another double buggy tomorrow I would be more than happy to have this buggy again.
+There are great accessories available for it such as foot muffs and rain covers and these are also very reasonable prices.
+Honestly for the price point I think the Joie Aire Twin is a fantastic double buggy.
 In fact the only reason I changed it was because an even lighter one came onto the market and my girls are tall for their age so the lighter the buggy the better.

 I have used lots of double strollers over the years so click here to find out what I thought about other double buggies here